asiloisad/pulsar-scroll-map/README.md

 # scroll-map

 Show markers on the scroll bar of text-editor.
 The build-in layer are designed to create markers of cursors position, find-and-replace results and navigation-panel headers.
 The style of the markers is adjusted for one-light and one-dark themes.
 Markers work like hyperlinks.
+If layer markers threshold is exceed, then layer markers are turn off.

 ![context-menu](https://github.com/asiloisad/pulsar-scroll-map/blob/master/assets/demo.png?raw=true)